curl/curl/docs/cmdline-opts/remove-on-error.md

 the case of an error during transfer.

 If the output is not a regular file, this option has no effect.

+The --continue-at option cannot be used together with --remove-on-error.